COVID-19 Questions | Financial Aid

 Note: Student Emergency Funds meet the federal definition of estimated financial assistance; therefore, students receiving financial aid equal to their Cost of Attendance must document their need for additional funding.
 Your financial aid counselor can assist you with a Cost of Attendance increase request.

 We realize that uncertainty about the future is stressful.
-While we have no immediate answers, we are preparing to assist current students whose families are negatively affected by COVID-19.
-If your family’s financial circumstances change, we encourage you to be in touch with Pacific’s financial aid office after June 1, 2020.
-It is too early to determine the financial impact on students at this time, but we feel that by June, we will be able to assess the financial implications for individual families.
+Pacific is prepared to assist current students whose families are negatively affected by COVID-19.
+If your and/or your family’s financial circumstances change, we encourage you to be in touch with Pacific’s financial aid office.

 If I have to drop a class that is in a sequence and end up having to enroll for an additional (9th) semester, will I receive financial aid?